Pho86/journeyhacks-2025/README.md

+# Food Sensi: Understand Your Food Through AI Analysis

+## Overview
+Food Sensi is an AI-powered food analysis platform that helps you understand what's in your food and how it might affect you.
+By simply uploading a photo of your food, you can get detailed insights about ingredients, nutritional content, and potential sensitivities.

+## Key Features

+- **AI-Powered Food Analysis:** Instantly identify ingredients in your food through image recognition
+- **Multiple Analysis Modes:**
+  - FODMAP Analysis for digestive sensitivities
+  - USDA Nutritional Analysis
+  - General Food Sensitivity Analysis
+- **Recipe Sharing Platform:** Share and discover recipes from other users
-# Food Sensi: Get Realtime information about the food you are eating.
+- **Personalized Insights:** Get tailored information about how foods may affect you

-## Problem

-What am I actually eating and is it good for me?

-Food Sensi addresses this concern by analyzing the food in your food and provides multiple ways to scan it depending on your preferences.

-## Solution: Food Sensi

-Our application stands out with its real-time, data-driven, and user-friendly features, catering to various needs:
-- **Real-Time Data Collection:** Utilizing crowd-sourcing to gather and update noise data dynamically.
-- **User-Driven Approach:** Empowering users to contribute to and benefit from the collective noise data.
-- **Versatile Use Cases:** Ideal for anyone seeking a quiet spot, from students to homebuyers.

-## Tech Stack
+## Technology Stack

+- **Frontend:** React, Next.js 14 (App Router)
+- **Authentication & Database:** Firebase
+- **Image Storage:** UploadThing
+- **AI Analysis:** Clarifai API
+- **Styling:** Tailwind CSS

+## Local Development

 Our technology choices reflect our commitment to robust and efficient solutions:
 - **React and Next.js:** Dynamic and responsive web application.